-- Contemporary issues in sport Written exam. - Developing sports skills Practical assessment/coursework. - Sports leadership -Practical assessment/coursework. - Sport and the media coursework.
+- Contemporary issues in sport Written exam. - Performance and leadership in sports activities Practical assessment/coursework. - Increasing awareness of outdoor and adventurous activities Practical assessment/coursework.

-This is the equivalent to a GCSE qualification and is graded from Level 1 Pass to Level 2 Distinction
+This is the equivalent to a GCSE qualification and is graded from Level 1 Pass to Level 2 Distinction which is the equivalent of 1 -8 on the grade scale.